-What is intellectual property?
+What is Intellectual Property?

-Intellectual property can be protected by law often known as Intellectual property rights through which you can restrict anyone from using or selling a similar kind of creations.
+Intellectual property can be protected by law often known as Intellectual property rights through which you can restrict anyone from using or selling a similar kind of creation.
 Moreover, you can earn financial benefits in return for your permission to use or sell it.

 Copyright is defined as an exclusive right that is given to the creator of creative work, maybe literary, artistic, musical, or of any other form.
-Copyright laws have been made in order to protect the original expression of an idea.
+These laws have been made in order to protect the original expression of an idea.
 Copyrights granted by the law of a certain state, do not extend beyond the territory of that specific jurisdiction.

 A trademark is given to the owner as an exclusive right through which he/she can protect the usage of a particular symbol or word by some other individual or agency.
-A trademark is not in place to prevent another individual or company from making or selling the same goods or service under a clearly different mark.
+A trademark is not in place to prevent another individual or mobile app development company from making or selling the same goods or services under a clearly different mark.

 A patent system has been designed in order to encourage inventions that are useful for people and unique in nature.
 A patent is a right granted to an inventor by the federal government that permits the inventor to exclude others from making, selling, or using the invention for a period of time.

 Many a time people get confused between copyright, trademark, and patent.
 Though, to get one, you need to be sure what you need to apply for and what means exactly.
-Here’s how you can differentiate among the three.
+Here’s how you can differentiate between the three.